Finding the best side jobs for nurses can be difficult because the nursing profession typically requires working for long hours.

 A nursing tutor works to help new nursing students with their class assignments and answer any questions they may have.

-A nursing tutor can either work remotely online, for a school’s tutoring department.
+Health coaching allows you to either work remotely, online, for a school’s tutoring department.

 A tutor can make an average of $30 an hour, depending on how they want to work.

 If you choose to work independently for yourself, you can easily set your own hours and price to suit your work schedule and lifestyle.

 Otherwise, some online nursing tutoring positions available are:

 - Brainfuse – $15 an hour

 - Wyzant – $24 – $30 an hour

 - Community Colleges – $15 – $25 an hour

 - Pearson – $18 – $23 an hour

 Being an online tutor enables you to share your nursing experience and help those entering the field get off to a good start.